lbl-srg/EnergyPlusToFMU/Documentation/userGuide/source/installation.rst

 Configuration
 ^^^^^^^^^^^^^

-EnergyPlusToFMU requires a C compiler and linker (in order to build the FMU), and a C++ compiler and linker (in order to build some supporting tools).
+EnergyPlusToFMU requires a C compiler and linker (in order to build the FMU), and a C++ compiler and linker (in order to build supporting tools).

 To run the compiler and linker, EnergyPlusToFMU uses the following batch files: